kennethzhg/CS50-Assignment---HTML-CSS-webpage/README.md

 - there are some inconsistencies in the Chinese font.
 This is beyond me as I am not the creator of the font package.

 Ideas:
-- on every refresh (or for every 24 hours since last visit or every midnight UTC+8), a random Sage's Quote will be shown.
+- on every refresh (or for every 24 hours since last visit or every midnight UTC+8), a random Sage's Quote (a list of it to be created) will be shown.
 Currently the quotes are hardcoded.
 I am still learning how to write use JavaScript (including the relevant libraries) to inject this dynamism.

 Past issues:
 - elements did not scale according to screen size, and thus website was not mobile-friendly.
 Resolved by changing values for {height: } and {width: } from px to vw (viewport width).